ericklea/main-course-home-page-project/README.md

 ## Sources

-Youtube, TA's, and forums such as stack overflow were used for inspiration on select code
+Youtube, TA Benjamin Bushman, and forums such as stack overflow were used for inspiration on select code

 ## Link to application